 • Enhancing a clubhouse, business, or non-profit entryway with Florida native plants

 • Enhancing a public building or public space with Florida native plants

 • Adding native plants to preservation areas

-To apply for funding please complete the application form and email to email@example.com.
+To apply for funding please complete the Online Application or download an application form and email to email@example.com.
 Applications will be reviewed by the chapter's board and approved based on project merit and availability of funds.